czernika/brocooly/docs/getting-started/installation.md

 npm run watch
 ```

 Login into admin-panel with `wp/wp-login.php` and that's it.
-Happy publishing!
+Happy coding!